timvideos/getting-started/Ideas.md

 # Overview

 TimVideos.us is a group of exciting projects which together create a system for doing both recording and live event streaming for conferences, meetings, user groups and other presentations.
-Check out our [[Getting Started!|Home]] page for more information!

 Whether you want to work hands-on with hardware or code in a variety of languages, we have a project for you.
 Join the team!

+Check out our [[Getting Started!|Home]] page.

+Students should also read the [[Summer Of Code]] page.

-This information should help you explore the projects and learn how to get started.
+The following information and flow diagram should help you explore current TimVideos projects and learn how to start contributing.

-To help you decide which of the TimVideos.us projects you wish to contribute to, we have created the following flow diagram:

 [Edit Image](https://docs.google.com/a/mithis.com/drawings/d/1zYlT69xQqbAjzuJgKj-UhO1vRF5JNLpic8xmPrfNtXM/edit)